dexie/dexie-website/cloud/docs/authentication.md

 ## Tokens

 Every Dexie Cloud Database has a token endpoint that gives out tokens for client applications.
-A successful OTP authentication will result in a new token returned.
+A successful authentication will result in a new token returned.
 Dexie Cloud also gives out refresh tokens.
 Refresh tokens are accompanied with an RSA keypair stored on the client.
 The private key is protected from being copied - stored as a CryptoKey instance in IndexedDB.
 Dexie cloud will only accept refresh tokens if they are accompanied with a valid signature from the client's private key - a signature of the refresh token content concatinated with current timestamp.